CMA-ES/pycma/README.md

 # pycma
-A Python implementation of CMA-ES and a few related optimization tools.
+A Python implementation of CMA-ES and a few related numerical optimization tools.

 ## Installation of the [latest stable version](https://pypi.python.org/pypi/cma)
 Typing